Tom Crosshill: Recognition

-Two of Crosshill's stories, "Mama, We Are Zhenya, Your Son" and "Fragmentation, or Ten A Thousand Goodbyes," have been nominated for the Nebula Award for Best Short Story.
-One short story, "The Magician and Laplace's Demon," has been nominated for the Nebula Award for Best Novelette'.
+Two of Crosshill's stories, "Mama, We Are Zhenya, Your Son" and "Fragmentation, or Ten Thousand Goodbyes," have been nominated for the Nebula Award for Best Short Story.
+One short story, "The Magician and Laplace's Demon," has been nominated for the Nebula Award for Best Novelette.

 Crosshill's work has also been nominated for the WSFA Small Press Award and the Annual Latvian Literary Award.
 He was a winner in the Writers of the Future Contest, published in 2010.
 He won the European Science Fiction Society Award for Best Author in 2016.